-- (1) See Note 11 Debt of the Notes to the Consolidated Financial Statements included elsewhere in the Annual Report. - (2) Interest payments on debt subject to variable interest rates are based upon annualized interest rates as of September 30, 2018.
-See Note 11- Debt of the Notes to the Consolidated Financial Statements included elsewhere in the Annual Report. - (3) Capital lease payments due by fiscal year include executory costs and imputed interest not reflected in the Consolidated Statements of Financial Position.
-See Note 11 Debt of the Notes to the Consolidated Financial Statements included elsewhere in the Annual Report. - (4) Operating lease payments due by fiscal year are not reflected in the Consolidated Statements of Financial Position.
-See Note 12 Leases of the Notes to the Consolidated Financial Statements included elsewhere in the Annual Report. - (5) Employee benefit obligations represent the sum of our estimated future minimum required funding for our qualified defined benefit plans based on actuarially determined estimates and projected future benefit payments from our unfunded postretirement plans.
-See Note 14 Employee Benefit Plans of the Notes to the Consolidated Financial Statements included elsewhere in this Annual Report. - (6) Standby letters of credit that back the performance of our entities under various credit facilities, insurance policies and lease arrangements.
+See Note 11 - Debt of the Notes to the Consolidated Financial Statements included elsewhere in the Annual Report.
+Interest payments on debt subject to variable interest rates are based upon annualized interest rates as of September 30, 2018.
+See Note 11- Debt of the Notes to the Consolidated Financial Statements included elsewhere in the Annual Report.
+Capital lease payments due by fiscal year include executory costs and imputed interest not reflected in the Consolidated Statements of Financial Position.
+See Note 11 - Debt of the Notes to the Consolidated Financial Statements included elsewhere in the Annual Report.
+Operating lease payments due by fiscal year enot reflected in the Consolidated Statements of Financial Position.
+See Note 11 - Debt of the Notes to the Consolidated Financial Statements included elsewhere in the Annual Report.
+Deptroting lease payments due by fiscal year are not reflected in the Consolidated Statements of Financial Position.
+See Note 12 - Leases of the Notes to the Consolidated Financial Statements included elsewhere in the Annual Report.
+Deptroting lease payments due by fiscal year are not reflected in the Consolidated Statements of Financial Position.
+See Note 12 - Leases of the Notes to the Consolidated Financial Statements included elsewhere in the Annual Report.
+Employee benefit obligations represent the sum of our estimated future minimum required funding for our qualified defined benefit plans based on actuarially determined estimates and projected future benefit payments from our unfunded postretirement plans.
+See Note 14 - Employee Benefit Plans of the Notes to the Consolidated Financial Statements included elsewhere in this Annual Report.
+Statements include elsewhere in this Annual Report.

-At September 30, 2018, our Consolidated Statements of Financial Position includes reserves for both uncertain tax positions and deemed mandatory repatriation of post-1986 undistributed foreign subsidiary earnings and profits due to the Tax Reform Act enacted on December 22, 2017.
+Exhibit 99.5 At September 30, 2018, our Consolidated Statements of Financial Position includes reserves for both uncertain tax positions and deemed mandatory repatriation of post-1986 undistributed foreign subsidiary earnings and profits due to the Tax Reform Act enacted on December 22, 2017.
 However, it is not possible to predict or estimate the amount and timing of payments and have been excluded from the obligations above.
-The Company cannot reasonably predict the ultimate outcome of income tax audits currently in progress for certain of our companies; however, it is reasonably possible that during the next 12 months, some portion of our unrecognized tax benefits could be recognized.
+The Company cannot reasonably predict the ultimate outcome of income fix audits currently in progress for certain of our companies; however, it is reasonably possible that during the next 12 months, some portion of our unrecognized tax benefits could be recognized.
 The mandatory repatriation tax is payable over 8 years, with the first payment due January 2019 and the company has recognized \$5.9 million of the repatriation liability as Other Current Liabilities and \$67.2 million as Other Long-Term Liabilities on the Consolidated Statement of Financial Position as of September 30, 2018.
-See Note 15 - Income Taxes of the Notes to the Consolidated Financial Statements included elsewhere in this Annual Report.
+See Note 15 -Income Taxes of the Notes to the Consolidated Financial Statements include elsewhere in this Annual Report.